Apple Watch Series 3 To Get Challenge From Samsung Gear S4

 Since the release of the Apple Watch Series 3, Apple’s smartwatch has been the go-to wrist device.
 Things have certainly improved for Apple since 2015, when the first Apple Watch flopped (relatively speaking).
 Three years later, it looks like Apple has proven the skeptics wrong.

-David Phelan from Forbes notes that the Watch sold eight million units in the fourth quarter of 2017.
+David Phelan of Forbes notes that the Watch sold 8 million units in the fourth quarter of 2017.
 According to Mac Rumors, the Watch outsold all competing smartwatch devices together last year.

 Even though Apple doesn’t release specific sales numbers for the Apple Watch, Tim Cook noted that the Series 3 model sold more than twice as much as the Series 2 model in the final quarter of the year of their releases.
 But while Apple can celebrate right now, it may have some competition on its hands with the upcoming Samsung Galaxy S4 smartwatch.